keflavich/W51_APEX_H2CO/README.md

 simple script, with most of the length dedicated to line frequency specifications.
 This can be modified to take Gaussian-weighted averages to mimic extragalactic beams, for example.

+`retrieve_data.py` retrieves the raw data from the ESO archive; it shouldn't be needed except to reduce the data.
+The data were reduced using https://github.com/keflavich/sdpy, but the scripts may be lost to a dead hard drive.